HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   sql_file="cookie_attributes.sql"
 ) }}

 Our results, which are based on 25M first-site cookies and 115M third-party cookies, shows that the usage of the cookie attributes strongly depends on the context in which they are set.
 We can observe a similar usage of the HttpOnly attribute on cookies for both first-party (30.5%) and third-party (26.3%) cookies.

-However, for the `Secure` and `SameSite` attributes we see a significant difference: this attribute is present on 22.2% of all cookies set in a first-party context, whereas 68.0% of all cookies set by third-party requests on mobile homepages have this cookie attribute.
+However, for the `Secure` and `SameSite` attributes we see a significant difference: The `Secure` attribute is present on 22.2% of all cookies set in a first-party context, whereas 68.0% of all cookies set by third-party requests on mobile homepages have this cookie attribute.
 Interestingly, for desktop pages, only 35.2% of the third-party cookies had the attribute.

-For the SameSite attribute, we can see a significant increase in their usage, compared to [last year](https://almanac.httparchive.org/en/2019/security#samesite), when only 0.1% of the cookies had this attribute.
-As of August 2020, we observed that 13.7% of the first-party cookies and 53.2% of third-party cookies have the SameSite attribute set.
-Presumably, this significant change in adoption is related to the decision of Chrome to make SameSite=Lax the default option.
+For the `SameSite` attribute, we can see a significant increase in their usage, compared to [last year](../2019/security#samesite), when only 0.1% of the cookies had this attribute.
+As of August 2020, we observed that 13.7% of the first-party cookies and 53.2% of third-party cookies have the `SameSite` attribute set.

+Presumably, this significant change in adoption is related to the decision of Chrome to make `SameSite=Lax` the default option.
 This is confirmed by looking more closely at the values set in the SameSite attribute: the majority of third-party cookies (76.5%) have the attribute value set to `None`.
 For first-party cookies, the share is lower, at 48.0%, but still significant.
 It's important to note that because the crawler does not log in to websites, the cookies used to authenticate users may be different.

 {{ figure_markup(